nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/gnss_module.rst

 Configuration options
 *********************

-To enable the GNSS module, you must set the following option:

- * :kconfig:option:`CONFIG_GNSS_MODULE`
+.. _CONFIG_GNSS_MODULE:

+CONFIG_GNSS_MODULE
-The module can report data either as a structure of position, velocity and time (PVT) information, or as an NMEA string of GGA type.
+   Enables the GNSS module.
+The module can report data either as a structure of position, velocity, and time (PVT) information, or as an NMEA string of GGA type.

-To select which format to use, configure one of the following two options:
+.. _CONFIG_GNSS_MODULE_PVT:

+CONFIG_GNSS_MODULE_PVT
- * :kconfig:option:`CONFIG_GNSS_MODULE_PVT` - Include position, velocity and time (PVT) information in the ``GNSS_EVT_DATA_READY`` events that are sent when the GNSS acquires a position fix.
+   Selects the PVT format.
+Includes position, velocity, and time (PVT) information in the ``GNSS_EVT_DATA_READY`` events that are sent when the GNSS acquires a position fix.

+.. _CONFIG_GNSS_MODULE_NMEA:

+CONFIG_GNSS_MODULE_NMEA
- * :kconfig:option:`CONFIG_GNSS_MODULE_NMEA` - Include an NMEA string of the GGA type in the ``GNSS_EVT_DATA_READY`` events that are sent when the GNSS acquires a position fix.
+   Selects the NMEA format.
+Includes an NMEA string of the GGA type in the ``GNSS_EVT_DATA_READY`` events that are sent when the GNSS acquires a position fix.

-The GNSS module can set up the modem and LNA to use either an onboard or external GNSS antenna using one of the following two options:
+.. _CONFIG_GNSS_MODULE_ANTENNA_ONBOARD:

+CONFIG_GNSS_MODULE_ANTENNA_ONBOARD
- * :kconfig:option:`CONFIG_GNSS_MODULE_ANTENNA_ONBOARD` - Send antenna configurations to the modem when you compile for Thingy:91 or nRF9160 DK.
+   This configures the target to use an onboard GNSS antenna.
+Sends antenna configurations to the modem when you compile for Thingy:91 or nRF9160 DK.

+.. _CONFIG_GNSS_MODULE_ANTENNA_EXTERNAL:

+CONFIG_GNSS_MODULE_ANTENNA_EXTERNAL
- * :kconfig:option:`CONFIG_GNSS_MODULE_ANTENNA_EXTERNAL` - This configures the target to use an external GNSS antenna.
+   This configures the target to use an external GNSS antenna.

 If P-GPS is used, the last known position from a GNSS fix can be stored and injected to the modem together with the relevant ephemeris.
 This may, depending on the use case and the device's movements, reduce the time to fix.
 To enable this feature, use the following option:

-  * :kconfig:option:`CONFIG_GNSS_MODULE_PGPS_STORE_LOCATION`
+.. _CONFIG_GNSS_MODULE_PGPS_STORE_LOCATION:

+CONFIG_GNSS_MODULE_PGPS_STORE_LOCATION
+   This stores and injects the last known position from a GNSS fix to the modem with the relevant ephemeris.

 For more information on P-GPS, see :ref:`lib_nrf_cloud_pgps`.